Blair A. Rudes: Personal life

 Dr. Rudes was a polyglot, among the languages he could speak were French, German, Irish Gaelic, Italian, Russian, and Tuscarora.
-He identified as a gay man and was predeceased by his companion, Philip Hunt.
+He was a gay man and was predeceased by his companion, Philip Hunt.
 He had two dogs, Heidi and Ben.

 Death

 Rudes died of a heart attack on March 16, 2008, after working out at a gym in Charlotte, North Carolina.
 At the time of his death, he was working on a three volume work titled "The Catawba Language" for the University of South Carolina Press.

 Awards

 Dr. Rudes was the recipient of several honors.
 In 2006 he was recognized by the Tuscorora Indian Nation for his contributions to preserving their language and in 2007, the South Carolina General Assembly passed a resolution recognizing the work he had done for the South Carolina Commission for Minority Affairs.
 On April 5, 2008, he was posthumously awarded the University at Buffalo’s Distinguished Alumni Award.